Purina Presents: Meet Teddy in Pet of the Week

 SPRINGDALE, Ark.
-(KNWA) — We love finding animals loving homes, and this morning, we’re introducing you to a dog from the Springdale Animal Shelter.
+(KFTA) — We love finding animals loving homes, and this morning, we’re introducing you to a dog from the Springdale Animal Shelter.

 Meet Teddy in this week’s Pet of the Week!